Naturopathic Medicine

 Why are a growing number of medical doctors working collaboratively with naturopathic doctors?

-Currently, the naturopathic profession in Australia is undergoing a period of rapid professional growth and change.
-According to research, Naturopaths are an increasingly significant part of the healthcare sector in Australia.
+Currently, the naturopathic profession in Australia is undergoing rapid professional growth and change.
+According to research, Naturopaths are an increasingly significant part of the Australian healthcare sector.

 Australians are looking for a more comprehensive, holistic, person-centred approach to their health and well-being.
 [15]

-According to the American Association of Naturopathic Physicians (AANP), the national professional association representing licensed naturopathic doctors, state that conventionally trained medical doctors (MDs) find that naturopathic doctors (NDs) have education, training and approach improves patient care while expanding the patients' treatment options.
+According to the American Association of Naturopathic Physicians (AANP), the national professional association representing licensed naturopathic doctors, conventionally trained medical doctors (MDs) find that naturopathic doctors (NDs) have education, training, and an approach that improve patient care while expanding patients' treatment options.

-According to a study of Australian GPs, many GPs believe that the practice of integrative medicine starts with the foundation of good general practice.
+According to a study of Australian GPs, many believe that the practice of integrative medicine begins with a foundation in good general practice.
 [16]

 Practising Integrative Medicine also improves patient satisfaction and the patient-practitioner relationship.
 [22, 23]